juntossomosmais/django-outbox-pattern/README.md

 **DEFAULT_CONSUMER_PROCESS_MSG_ON_BACKGROUND**

 Controls whether Consumer processes incoming messages on a background thread pool.
-When set to `True`, `handle_incoming_message` submits work to a `ThreadPoolExecutor` and returns immediately; the user callback (via `message_handler`) runs asynchronously.
+When set to `True`, `handle_incoming_message` submits work to a `ThreadPoolExecutor` and returns immediately;
+The user callback (via `message_handler`) runs asynchronously.
 This helps keep the listener responsive (e.g., heartbeats) when callbacks are slow or blocking.
 When `False` (default), messages are processed synchronously and any exception raised by the callback will propagate to the caller.

 Default: `False`.

 Notes:
 - The worker pool is recreated automatically if it was previously shut down and a new message arrives.
 - Ensure your callback calls `payload.save()` (or `payload.nack()` when appropriate); otherwise a warning is logged and the message may not be acked/nacked automatically unless an exception occurs.

-**DEFAULT_STOMP_PROCESS_MSG_WORKERS**
+**DEFAULT_CONSUMER_PROCESS_MSG_WORKERS**

+Number of worker threads in the background pool used when `DEFAULT_CONSUMER_PROCESS_MSG_ON_BACKGROUND` background processing is enabled

+Each Consumer instance creates a `ThreadPoolExecutor(max_workers=DEFAULT_CONSUMER_PROCESS_MSG_WORKERS)` using a thread name prefix tied to the consumer listener id;
+The publish command creates a pool with thread name as "self.listener_name".
+Increase this value if your work is I/O-bound and you want to process multiple messages concurrently.

+Default: `1`.

+**DEFAULT_PRODUCER_PROCESS_MSG_ON_BACKGROUND**

+Controls whether the `publish` management command processes each outbox message on a background thread pool.
+When set to `True`, the command submits per-message work to a `ThreadPoolExecutor` and returns to the polling loop immediately; heartbeats and connection handling continue on the main thread via stomp.py.
+The pool is automatically recreated if it was previously shut down.

+Default: `False`.

+**DEFAULT_PRODUCER_PROCESS_MSG_WORKERS**

-Number of worker threads in the background pool used when `DEFAULT_CONSUMER_PROCESS_MSG_ON_BACKGROUND` is `True`.
-Each Consumer instance creates a `ThreadPoolExecutor(max_workers=DEFAULT_STOMP_PROCESS_MSG_WORKERS)` using a thread name prefix tied to the consumer listener id.
-Increase this value if your callback is I/O-bound and you want to process multiple messages concurrently.
+Number of worker threads in the background pool used when `DEFAULT_PRODUCER_PROCESS_MSG_ON_BACKGROUND` background processing is enabled

+Each Consumer instance creates a `ThreadPoolExecutor(max_workers=DEFAULT_PRODUCER_PROCESS_MSG_WORKERS)` using a thread name prefix tied to the consumer listener id;
+The publish command creates a pool with thread name prefix "publisher".
+Increase this value if your work is I/O-bound and you want to process multiple messages concurrently.

 Default: `1`.

 Example configuration: